 For example, text to speech software can be tailored and customised to assist students needs, allowing them to alter the speed at which the content is read, change the language and more.
 Additionally, screen readers are also able to read image alternative text and convert text to braille as well as audio.

-You can learn more with our guide to screen reader accessibility here.
+You can learn more with our guide to screen reader accessibility or see how assistive technologies can be beneficial for reading here.

 Alternative Input Devices